mikeal/ZDAG/SPEC.md

 * HEADER_LINKS: We need 0 for termination of the header and 1 for termination of a prefix compression sequence.
 So when we write the hash digest lengths we use the DELTA +2.
 * HEADER_VALUES: The values header begins with the full length of the header as a VARINT.
-  This could potentially be reduced in size by using DELTA compression but we'd lose the ability to skip over the values header to the STRUCTURE when parsing so it's probably not worth it.
-So value lengths are the DELTA (no increment).
+  This could potentially be reduced in size by using DELTA +1 sequence instead but we'd lose the ability to skip over the values header to the STRUCTURE when parsing so it's probably not worth it.
+So value lengths in the values header are the DELTA (no increment).
 * STUCTURE_MAP_KEY_SORTING: since map keys are only a single type reference to the value table and the same key can never occur twice, we can safely reserve only 0 for termination of the sequence.
   Map key references are written as the DELTA +1.
 This not only reduces the size of the references,